-As dancers they explore space and time in active experiences, sharing feelings and making decisions about intentional movement.
+As dancers, children explore space and time in active experiences, sharing feelings and making decisions about intentional movement.

 Dancing at home and school with younger students

-Sharing activities that are linked to actions, events and interesting objects gives children a chance to experiment with language.
-By observing parents and teachers in the process of dance, your children learn a range of gestures and facial expressions that are appropriate for sophisticated communication.
+Sharing activities that are linked to actions, events, and interesting objects gives children a chance to experiment with language.
+By observing parents and teachers in the process of dance, your children learn to explore a range of gestures and facial expressions that are appropriate for sophisticated communication.

 “I can do it myself!”